testcontainers/testcontainers-go/docs/modules/dynamodb.md

 ## Introduction

 The Testcontainers module for DynamoDB.
+This module uses a [DynamoDB local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) container to run a local DynamoDB server.

 ## Adding this module to your project dependencies